sergei-iliev/ravendb/README.md

 }
 ```
-In Patient entity, image is attached to the document using the session.Advanced.Attachments.Store method.
+In Patient entity, image is attached to the document using the `Session.Advanced.Attachments.Store` method.
 Attachments, just like documents, are a part of the session and will be only saved on the Server when `DocumentSession.SaveChanges` is executed.

 ```java